Stupak–Pitts Amendment

 The Stupak–Pitts Amendment was a proposed amendment to the Affordable Health Care for America Act of 2010 (AHCAA).
 It was submitted by Representatives Bart Stupak (Democrat of Michigan) and Joseph R. Pitts (Republican of Pennsylvania).
 Its stated purpose was to prohibit the use of federal funds "to pay for any abortion or to cover any part of the costs of any health plan that includes coverage of abortion" except in cases of rape, incest or danger to the life of the mother.
 It was adopted by the House but not included in the Senate's version, the Patient Protection and Affordable Care Act (PPACA).
 Representatives who support abortion rights said they would oppose AHCAA with the Stupak-Pitts language, and proposed to adopt PPACA.
-Stupak and several supporters said they would oppose PPACA without the amendment, but withdrew their opposition after President Obama promised an executive order to bar such funding.
+Stupak and several supporters said they would oppose PPACA without the amendment, but withdrew their opposition after President Barack Obama promised an executive order to bar such funding.
 Anti-abortion groups criticized this action, saying that the executive order would not be effective.